 Like anything else, the EMR software industry is also subject to constant changes.
 From new technology to legalities and governing bodies, everything is constantly changing.
 Here are some of the changes I think it would do well for you to keep track of.

 Recent research found that only 25% of practitioners are interested in a web-based model and only 50% are willing to have it as an initial model that eventually transitions to cloud-based.
 Cloud-based EMR software cuts down on steep upfront costs for client-servers and can be hosted on any device that has a web-browser.
-It’s no surprise that more and more vendors are transitioning to cloud-based software because the industry demands are changing.
+It’s no surprise that an increasing number of vendors are transitioning to cloud-based software because the industry demands are changing.

 At a recent health care conference Andy Slavitt, the administrator of the Centers for Medicare & Medicaid Services declared that Meaningful Use was over, and would be replaced by the end of this year with something better.
 But a deeper look into the claims revealed that meaningful use would very much still be there, only much improved.